Dean Dixon: Career

-Dixon was born in the upper-Manhattan neighborhood of Harlem in New York City to parents who had earlier migrated from the Caribbean.
+Dixon was born in the upper-Manhattan neighborhood of Harlem in New York City to parents originally from the Caribbean.
 He studied conducting with Albert Stoessel at the Juilliard School and Columbia University.
 When early pursuits of conducting engagements were stifled because of racial bias (he was African American), he formed his own orchestra and choral society in 1931.
 In 1941, he guest-conducted the NBC Symphony Orchestra, and the New York Philharmonic during its summer season.
 He later guest-conducted the Philadelphia Orchestra and Boston Symphony Orchestra.
 In 1947 he conducted a Naumburg Orchestral Concert, in the Naumburg Bandshell, Central Park for their summer series.
 In 1948 he won the Ditson Conductor's Award.